OpenLocalizationOrg/hyperV.zh-cn/virtualization/hyperv_on_windows/quick_start/walkthrough_compatibility.md

 If Hyper-V is already enabled, the Hyper-V Requirements section will read:
 ```
 Hyper-V Requirements: A hypervisor has been detected.
-Features required for Hyper-V will not be displayed..
+Features required for Hyper-V will not be displayed.
 ```

 ## Next Step:

 [Step 2: Install Hyper-V](walkthrough_install.md)

+Test